andizq/discminer/example/mwc480_12co/README.rst

 The preparation script reads the original cube assuming a distance of 162 pc, clips it spatially, and produces two downsampled versions:

-* a moderately downsampled cube for quick prototyping (this example);
+* a moderately downsampled cube for quick prototyping (used in this example);
 * a more strongly downsampled cube used by the MCMC fitting script.

 Create the Discminer parameter file
 -----------------------------------

-The command-line analysis tools require a JSON parameter file generated from the available ``log_pars.txt`` file and the local ``prepare_data.py`` script.
+The ``discminer`` analysis tools require a JSON parameter file generated from the available ``log_pars.txt`` file and the local ``prepare_data.py`` script.
 From inside this folder, run: